 Our operations and facilities are subject to extensive federal, state and local laws and regulations relating to the exploration for, and the development, production and transportation of, oil and natural gas, and operating safety.
 Future laws or regulations, any adverse changes in the interpretation of existing laws and regulations or our failure to comply with existing legal requirements may have an adverse effect on our business, results of operations and financial condition.
 Applicable environmental regulations require us to remove our equipment after production has ceased, to plug and abandon our wells and to remediate any environmental damage our operations may have caused.
-The present value of the estimated future costs to plug and abandon our oil and gas wells and to dismantle and remove our production facilities is included in our reserve for future abandonment costs, which was \$10.4 million as of December 31, 2017.
+The present value of the estimated future costs to plug and abandon our oil and gas wells and to dismantle and remove our production facilities is included in our reserve for future abandonment costs, which was \$5.1 million as of December 31, 2018.

 Prices for crude oil and natural gas have been highly volatile, and we are currently experiencing a period of low prices primarily due to an oversupply of crude oil and natural gas.
 As prices remain low, we will continue to experience low revenues and cash flows.
-We expect our oil production to continue to decline until we resume drilling on our South Texas oil properties, which properties were classified as held for sale as of December 31, 2017.
+We expect our oil production to continue to decline as we have limited future plans to participate in the drilling of new oil wells.
 We expect our natural gas production to decline in the future to the extent that we do not offset this decline from production from the new wells we plan to drill in 2018 and future periods.
-Depending upon future prices and our production volumes, our cash flows from our operating activities may not be sufficient to fund our capital expenditures, and we may need to either curtail drilling activity or we may seek additional borrowings which would increase our interest expense in 2018 and in future periods.
+Depending upon future prices and our production volumes, our cash flows from our operating activities may not be sufficient to fund our capital expenditures, and we may need to either curtail drilling activity or we may seek additional borrowings which would increase our interest expense in 2019 and in future periods.